HarvardMapCollection/harvardmapcollection.github.io/index.md

 ## Course materials

-We work with classes and make the [class visit materials](https://harvardmapcollection.github.io/classes/) available.
+We work with classes and make the [class visit materials](https://harvardmapcollection.github.io/classes/) available online.

 ## Services